 Lastly, Prepros 5 switched its Sass compiler engine from the Ruby version to Libsass, a C/C++ port.
-This translates to much much much faster Sass compiling, and results into real world speed gains that usually between 300% to 800% faster from my personal experience.
+This translates to much much much faster Sass compiling, and results in real-world speed gains that usually between 300% to 800% faster from my personal experience.

 Prepros 5 vs CodeKit 2

 Easily the #1 advantage Prepros has over Codekit 2 is its availability for Windows.
-CodeKit is OS X only, so Windows users can skip ahead but my Mac brethren, read on…
+CodeKit is OS X only so that Windows users can skip ahead but my Mac brethren, read on…

 Rather than mince words: CodeKit 2 is the better product.

 CodeKit offers geekier features such as the ability to use different compiling engines.
 Was there a new version of LibSass released?
 Don’t have time to wait for CodeKit 2 to be updated?
 You can fix that.
 Need a particular old version of the Coffescript compiler?
 You can set that up.
 These seem esoteric but they were life savers when using CodeKit full time.
 Prepros is fairly regular with updates but you’re also at the mercy of the developer.

 CodeKit 2 also has baked in support for Typescript, which Prepros still has yet to offer, although Prepros offers Livescript support.

 A short list of features that Prepros lacks and Codekit offers: